weewoo14/weewoo14/README.md

 ### Hi there 👋

-I'm Haoshi (Owen) Wu, a Grade 12 Student at Laurel Heights Secondary School!
+I'm Haoshi (Owen) Wu, a Grade 12 Student at LHSS!

 🌱 I’m currently learning front and back-end web development, using HTML, Tailwind CSS, React, Flask, and MongoDB.